It's a Hoax

 - Teachers can also use this website to get more information on fake sites.

-- Teachers should take a look at this YouTube video on "How to Evaluate Websites".
+- Teachers should take a look at this video on "Evaluating Websites for Elementary Students".

 Accommodations